 As to the second part of the question, breathing ionized air is perfectly safe.
 Air ionizers like the ones used in massage chairs are frequently confused with ozone generators, which are harmful to human health, as breathing in even small amounts of ozone can cause inflammation in your lungs.
 Fortunately, that’s not a concern in this case.

-Important: Remember to always seek the advice of your physician or other qualified health providers with any medical question you may have.
+Important: Remember to always seek the advice of your physician or other qualified health providers with any medical questions you may have.

 Massage chairs without space-saving technology work just like recliners do.
 They have an established footprint when the chair is in its fully upright position.
 When you recline or activate the footrest/ottoman, these simply move out and away from the established footprint of the chair.